hilbix/tino/howto/stap.md

 # Example

-To run this examples, just save the code to a file and then call `stap file`.
+To run an example, just save the code to a file and then call `stap file`.

 ## `kill.probe`